Contact Us

 The Milton Keynes framework outlines the Local Offer to provide parents/carers with information about how to access services in their area, and what they can expect from those services.
 It will let parents/carers and young people know how school will support them.

-How does New Chapter know if a child requires additional support?
+How does New Chapter identify if a child has Special Educational Needs and Disabilities?

 All children are unique and learn in their own way.
 If a child finds it harder to learn than other children of the same age or has a disability which makes it difficult to take full part in their community, then they may have a special educational need and could require some additional support at school.

-What should you do if you think your child may have special educational needs?
+What should you do if you think your child may have Special Educational Needs or Disabilities?

 We value and accept the positive role and contribution that our parents and carers can make.
 We make every effort to work in full collaboration with parents/carers, recognising and respecting their roles and responsibilities.
-Parents/carers are encouraged to work with the school and other professionals to ensure that their child’s needs are accurately identified and met as early as possible.
+Parents are encouraged to work with the school and other professionals to ensure their child’s needs are accurately identified as early as possible.

 What are the arrangements for supporting and consulting parents/carers?

-We aim to support parents/carers so that they:
+We aim to support parents so that they:

 - Have knowledge of their child’s entitlement within the SEND framework.